 Traveling doesn’t just have an impact on local ecosystems, it has a profound effect on local communities as well.
 Boracay in the Philippines famously closed in 2018 due to the impact of tourism on the local community.
 With over 1.7 million visitors in 2016 alone, the island’s infrastructure struggled to keep up with the demand of tourists, leading to sewage and waste disposal problems that in turn impacted the local environment.

 Before setting off on your next big adventure, it’s important to properly research the possible impact your visit will have on the locals, as well as the political, cultural, and social contexts of where you’re going.
-While you may think you’re putting money in the local economy, this can be short-lived, and longer-term effects may be more detrimental if improperly executed or researched.
+While you may think you’re putting money into the local economy, this can be short-lived, and longer-term effects may be more detrimental if improperly executed or researched.

 The Mental and Physical Cost

 The downside of travel can impact several circles of people, but the first victim of irresponsible travel will always be one person— you.
 Take long-haul flights, for example.
 If you are flying from Sydney to New York, which takes about 20 hours to cover the 10,000+ miles, you are damaging your body in more ways than you can imagine, including bloating, jet lag, deep-vein thrombosis, back pain, and other medical conditions.

 Among these effects are radiation exposure, stress, loneliness, distance from family and community networks, and exhaustion.
 So before you set off on your globetrotting adventures, make sure that you’re adequately prepared for what that will entail.
 The toll can take on you, your finances, vulnerable ecosystems, and local communities shouldn’t be underestimated.